Last Updated on

 Other considerations for tea’s weight loss benefits include its ability to enable good lifestyle choices.

 Drinking green tea throughout the day could replace the urge to snack, therefore reducing calorie intake.
+This makes it excellent for anyone hoping to start intermittent fasting.

 Increasing the volume of your liquid intake overall could decrease your appetite.